 Strava is one of the leaders in the industry, and the estimated amount people spend monthly is about $2 million.
 Calm is another example of a success story.
 This meditation app has $6 million in gross revenue per month.
 The apps work on a subscription model, so the users can unlock some additional features after the subscription plan is paid.
 The in-app purchases are also available in case of users decide to get some additional services related to meditation and healthcare.

 Sweat is another example of what new developers can implement and what the audience really wants to get from the app.
 When the app was first released, its user base was really stunning.
 Now its revenue is estimated at $100 million yearly.
 The Bikini Body Guide (BBG) was created, so online fans slowly but steadily became paying customers with immense purchasing potential.
-The goal was simple and it was reached with the help of providing users with 28-minute workouts, yoga videos, and meal plans on a monthly or yearly basis.
+The goal was simple, and it was reached with the help of providing users with 28-minute workouts, yoga videos, and meal plans on a monthly or yearly basis.
 So yes, here they had used a subscription-based model as well, and it really wrecked out.

 There are a couple of segments in this market - eyewear, headwear, bodywear, wristwear, footwear, and other wear.
 It is predicted that eyewear and headwear will thrive in the next couple of years.
 So if this area sounds interesting to you, it’s a wise decision to have a closer look at these segments.

 Another point to consider is AI's rapid development and growth.
 Ai made such services as Alexa and Google Assistant real.
 They can do whatever you want them to, including reading aloud.
-So in 5 years, the smart speaker market can hit $35.5 billion in revenue.
+So in 5 years, the intelligent speaker market can hit $35.5 billion in revenue.

-All these facts show: apps are not tailored to smartphones only.
+All these facts show: that apps are not tailored to smartphones only.
 They can be a part of absolutely anything, so keep in mind wearable devices if the segment seems appealing.
 Think outside of the box and get the best solution out of the list.

 The possibilities of making money with the mobile app you have developed are incredible.
-To develop a perfect monetization strategy one should conduct profound research on platform differences, monetization strategies, and their combinations, and other matters.
+To develop a perfect monetization strategy, one should conduct profound research on platform differences, monetization strategies and their combinations, and other matters.

-Our main mission is to help your business grow and prosper with our mobile app development expertise.
+Our main mission is to help your business grow and prosper with our custom mobile app development expertise.
 Contact us to get a free consultation from our analytics so we can help you to choose the best niche, app type, and monetization strategy.